pgaljan/blog/careerprog.md

 ## Pay structure
 At entry/junior levels, total compensation is mostly base pay, with a 10-15% target bonus.
 Senior ICs will see that rise to 25% and will be much higher as you move up mid- and senior- management.

 Sell enough stock to cover gains and income tax immediately on grant.
-If the stock price falls you are exposed to a tax bills without the corresponding assets to cover.
+If the stock price falls you are exposed to gains without the corresponding assets to cover.